Responding to a cyber security incident

 If back-ups are not available or will take time to retrieve you may need to consider other ways to recreate a patient’s record.
 The following are examples of steps you can take to retrieve information from other sources:

-• Check if hard copies of results or referrals have been retained (e.g. in secure disposal bins)
+• Check if hard copies of results or referrals have been retained (e.g. secure disposal bins)

 • Pathology/imaging companies can provide copies of recent results and reports.

-• Specialists should contact referring GPs for copies of letters sent back to them outlining consultations with patients.
+• Specialists should contact GPs for copies of referral letters and vice versa.

 • Local pharmacies may have medication histories.